sporeball/Clover/docs/patterns.md

 **Flower type:** `array`\
 **Returns:** `number`

-Return the product of all numbers in a flower.
+Return the product of a flower.

 ## replace
 **Type:** `Pattern`\